By Estepheia and Marcee

 "Buffy!"
 Willow shouted.

-remainder of the patrons fled the dance floor as the small blond rushed toward
+The remainder of the patrons fled the dance floor as the small blond rushed toward the fallen vampire.

 Tara nudged her girlfriend.
 "Willow, do something!"